ravitemer/mcp-registry/README.md

 4. Once approved, your server will be merged and automatically deployed
 5. Your server will be available at: `https://ravitemer.github.io/mcp-registry/registry.json`

+#### Automated Validation on Pull Requests

+Every pull request to this repository triggers a comprehensive validation workflow.
+**Your submission will only be accepted if it passes all of the following checks:**

+- **Schema Validation:**
+  Every server YAML file must match the [strict Zod schema](#validation-schema-zod).
+  - No extra fields are allowed.
+  - All required fields must be present.

+- **Unique IDs and Names:**
+  All servers must have a unique `id` and `name`.
+  Duplicate IDs or names across files will cause validation to fail.

+- **Valid JSON in Config:**
+  Each installation’s `config` field must be a valid JSON string.

+- **Parameter Placeholder Consistency:**
+  Every `${VARIABLE}` placeholder in an installation’s `config` must have a corresponding parameter declared in that installation’s `parameters` array.

+If any of these checks fail, your PR will be marked as failing and you will see detailed error messages in the PR logs.

 ## Best Practices